philippeitis/cpsc312-project/README.md

   - These allow defining simple path and search predicates which simply check that one path or item is valid, and then we can aggregate as [many solutions as needed](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/980a926a60d622513ae3170f4d1ec298dc2e0204/prolog/main.pl#L183)
 - [DCG for parsing](/prolog/function/parse.pl)
   - DCGs make it easy to define parsers for each of the individual elements of a type declaration or function signature, and then easily combine these parsers to parse a complex and interesting function or type
+  - They also make it easy to define parsers for escape sequences, which we use to allow users to [include phrases when using the command line interface](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/3cdf08a997e2120cdeba59caf1bdab064548cb0c/prolog/main.pl#L32)
 - [Conditional compilation with if](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/980a926a60d622513ae3170f4d1ec298dc2e0204/prolog/string_constraints.pl#L79)
   - This allows enabling/disabling features for specific versions of Prolog to provide some minimum level of functionality where possible
   - Eg. When we submitted the initial Prolog proposal, the CS servers were using an outdated version of SWIPL, which does not include the PCRE library and HTTP server, but our computers do.
 Using conditional compilation allows most functionality to be used, and lets us test just the components which are supported
 - [Tabling](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/980a926a60d622513ae3170f4d1ec298dc2e0204/prolog/sequence_ops.pl#L11)
-  - Tabling makes repeated expensive operations (eg. computing Levenshtein distance) cheaper without polluting the global namespace, and without manually implementing the garbage collection which would be required, which is very helpful
+  - Tabling makes repeated expensive operations (eg. computing Levenshtein distance) cheaper without polluting the global knowledge base (and namespace, as we'd need to define a function), and without manually implementing the garbage collection which would be required
   - Eg. It takes 0.3s to compute Levenshtein distance the first time for 100 pairs of strings 50 characters long, but the second time, it takes 0s
+  - This is especially important when considering that in general, path generation has `O(b^d)` steps - calculating a particular constraint `O(b^d)` times is generally significantly more expensive than using `O(b)` space and `O(b^d)` lookups
 - [Dynamic values](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/8dfb86de7d795e5b02e430ef196415529c8df8fb/prolog/function.pl#L25)
   - This simplifies the process of maintaining and updating a shared knowledge base, and makes passing additional parameters with a list of all visible functions/traits/types optional
-  - It also allows attaching attributes to objects without modifying said objects - for example, we can mark a function as specialized in the global database by using it's unique UUID, but attaching this to the function definition would require updating the definitions in multiple places
+  - It also allows attaching attributes to objects without modifying said objects - for example, we can mark a function as specialized in the global database by using its unique UUID, but attaching this to the function definition would require updating the function definition in multiple places
-  - It can further be used to implement singletons - for example, to avoid creating a new instance of our NLP thread each time we call it (which takes several seconds to load, and would cause search requests to take ~100x longer), we store the handles to this thread in the global knowledge base, and access it through a mutex whenever we need to use it (to avoid race-conditions due to the multithreaded HTTP server)
+  - It can further be used to implement singletons - for example, to avoid creating a new instance of our NLP process each time we call it (which takes several seconds to load, and would cause search requests to take ~100x longer), we store the handles to this thread in the global knowledge base, and access it through a mutex whenever we need to use it (to avoid race-conditions due to the multithreaded HTTP server)
 - [Custom Operators (sorta)](/prolog/function_op.pl)
   - One issue that we have with Prolog is that there are no data types with compile-time checks to ensure the correctness / positions of field names.
 This makes it inconvenient to refactor definitions using Prolog terms, such as our dynamic function definition, to add new fields, and without thorough testing (which we fortunately have), it would be very easy to introduce new bugs
   - Custom operators make it easy to define approximations to field accessors, and would make refactoring very easy - we could easily add new fields with this approach, or reorder then, or even remove them - this would could be a very simple CTRL+F, with no complicated pattern matching